pedrofuentes79/Base-de-Datos/README.md

    docker-compose up -d
    ```

-   **Note:** The Chinook database will be automatically initialized on first startup.
+   **Note:** The Chinook database and pgAdmin server configuration will be automatically initialized on first startup.

 3. **Access pgAdmin:**
    - Open your browser and go to: http://localhost:8080